quicwg/base-drafts/draft-ietf-quic-transport.md

 as load balancers, to locate and use it.

-The client MUST choose a random connection ID and use it in Client Initial packets ({{packet-client-initial}}).
+The client MUST choose a random connection ID and use it in Client Initial packets ({{packet-client-initial}}) and 0-RTT packets ({{packet-protected}}).
 If the client has received any packet from the server, it uses the connection ID it received from the server.

 When the server receives a Client Initial packet and decides to proceed with the handshake, it chooses a new value for the connection ID and sends that in a Server Cleartext packet.
 The server MAY choose to use the value that the client initially selects.

+Once the client receives the connection ID that the server has chosen, it uses this for all subsequent packets that it sends, except for any 0-RTT packets, which all have the same connection ID.

 ## Packet Numbers {#packet-numbers}